Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 | 10           | 0,5                     | Liver | Plasma      | IV    |
 | 20           | 0,05                    | Liver | Plasma      | IV    |

-Then this data will be splitted into 4 data sets corresponding to the available combinations of
+Then this data will be split into 4 data sets corresponding to the available combinations of

 `{Organ, Compartment, Route}`: